platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

 ### Slideware

-The slides are cloud provided google slides.
+The slides are cloud provided Google slides.
 If you follow the links,
-a separate browser tab will be opened with a presenters view.
+a separate browser tab will be opened with a presenter's view.
 You can view the lecture speaker transcript by view the speaker notes.